-I think my older sister and I stand a chance of knowing most of what goes on in the other’s head.
-That said, during a recent conversation, we agreed that people are mysteries to us.
-We two are well-connected with our much-loved younger brother and kid sister … the four of us have a unique bond that always existed but that developed into a tangible entity when our parents were passing away.
-We try to understand someone’s motives for behavior knowing that our own are a puzzle to them.
+My older sister and I stand a chance of knowing most of what goes on in the other’s head.
+That said, during a recent conversation, we agreed that people are mysteries.
+We are well-connected with our much-loved younger brother and kid sister.
+The four of us have a unique bond that always existed but that developed into a tangible entity when our parents were passing away.
+We try to understand someone’s motives for behavior, knowing that ours are a puzzle to them.

 Joe was, because he lived on the same dead-end country road, the primary onsite caregiver—spending every night with our parents through Mom’s death from cancer, until Dad’s passing.

 Joanne took up the cooking chore.
 She prepared meals they could both eat, then as the ALS erosion continued and Dad could no longer chew, she pureed dishes for him.

 In that time of infinite sadness (we are still sad), boundless laughing, and carrying on, we came together to cope with the pending loss of both parents.
 First, we faced the death of Mom, helping Dad deal with her passing.
 Then we lost him eight months later.
 It changed everything and as a result, we are closer than we ever were.

 I’m close to my husband.
 We talk beyond surface conversations, we share humor and frustration.
 I find that we’re growing together over the years.
 But do I ever really know what goes on in his head or he mine?
 No, I don’t and he freely confesses that he doesn’t track me.
 We are fortunate to share so much humor because that fundamental joy keeps us on the same plane.